 Since July 2018 I have:

 I am on the Rapid Research team supporting several cross-functional teams whenever they need to answer a research question quickly.
 Most of my studies occur within 2 week sprints but that depends on the method and type of research question I am asking.

 My main role (as of ~July 2019) is supporting a team that is working on a new feature.
-I’ve led 3 iterative studies to understand its usefulness and usability, all which I turned around in 2 weeks each.
-I am in the process of planning a field study for more realistic in-situ feedback.
+I’ve led 4 iterative studies (in-lab and in-field) to understand its usability, all which I turned around in 2 weeks each.
+I am in the process of supporting a multi-city diary study to understand it’s utility over time!

 I’ve contributed to a literature review of 600+ resources to identify hunches for future initiatives.
 I extracted hundreds of takeaways and synthesised them into high-level insights with my research team.

 Output: These insights "refreshed" our perspective of different areas that we had grown many orthodoxies on.
 They also highlighted research gaps and areas that we could learn more about.
 The output of this research were 6 provocations that contributed to director-level strategy and planning.